 PTSD, TBI, MEDICAL ALERT, PSYCHIATRIC, RETRIEVAL

-Reba would be suited for any handler of any age (regardless of gender), who’s activity level is equal to walking for 30 minutes at 4mph.
-For example, 15-20 minutes of activity, such as aerobics or jogging on a daily basis.
-Spending a good part of the day on their feet.
+Hazel would be suited for a handler older than 3 years of age (regardless of gender), who’s activity level is equal to walking for 1 hour and 45 minutes at 4mph or jogging for 50 minutes per day.
+Spending a good part of the day doing some physical activity.

 - Is in good health

 - Is willing to ‘snuggle’ and be held close